EU MEPs Back Rules to Protect Journalists Against Abusive Lawsuits

 Sarhan Basem

 Freedom of the press and journalism concept.
-Blue journalist (press) vest in dark with backlight and fog.
+Blue Journalist (press) vest in dark with backlight and fog.
 Microphone and handcuffs.
 Selective focus

-Belgium (Brussels Morning Newspaper) In a move to safeguard journalists and activists in the European Union (EU) from baseless and manipulative lawsuits aimed at stifling their voices, the European Parliament has endorsed draft legislation.
-This legislation aims to protect individuals such as journalists, media organizations, human rights defenders, activists, researchers, and artists from strategic lawsuits against public participation (SLAPPs).
+Belgium (Brussels Morning Newspaper) In a move to safeguard Journalists and activists in the European Union (EU) from baseless and manipulative lawsuits aimed at stifling their voices, the European Parliament has endorsed draft legislation.
+This legislation aims to protect individuals such as Journalists, media organizations, human rights defenders, activists, researchers, and artists from strategic lawsuits against public participation (SLAPPs).
 SLAPPs are often used to intimidate and penalize individuals working on matters of public interest, including fundamental rights, corruption allegations, and the activities of public officials.
 The draft legislation was adopted with an overwhelming majority of 498 votes in favor, 33 against, and 105 abstentions.

 The new rules will be applicable in cases that have implications across multiple EU member states, particularly when the defendant, claimant, and court are not located in the same country.
 Furthermore, if an act of public participation, such as a press article, social media post, video, research, or artwork, is relevant to more than one member state and can be accessed electronically, the legislation will come into effect.
 The draft directive includes several safeguards for victims of SLAPPs.
 For instance, victims can request the early dismissal of a lawsuit, requiring the claimant to prove that the case is not unfounded.
 In addition, the claimant would be responsible for covering all costs associated with the proceedings, including the defendant’s legal representation, and would face penalties.
 Meanwhile, SLAPP victims would have the right to seek compensation for psychological and reputational harm caused by abusive lawsuits.